 Wikipedia is an encyclopedia written collaboratively.
 Though useful for basic background information, "The upside of Wikipedia is that it is an encyclopedia that ANYONE can edit.
 But the downside is that it is an encyclopedia that ANYONE can edit."

-If you need general information about subjects, persons, places, etc., then GVRL and Stanford Encyclopedia of Philosophy are good places to start.
+If you need information about philosophical subjects, persons, places, etc., then GVRL and the Stanford Encyclopedia of Philosophy are good places to start.

 Stanford Encyclopedia of Philosophy is a dynamic reference work written, refereed, and maintained by over 950 professional philosophers.